If you’re looking to spend around $600 for a treadmill, don’t expect long-running belts and HD screens.

 However, the monitor does include a few advanced features such as BlueTooth, and you have the built-in pulse seasons, which monitor your heart rate great for those of you who love to train in your chosen heart rate zone.

 The monitor also tracks all the usual stuff, such as distance, speed, time, and calories.

-	The speed can be adjusted either from the monitor or from the buttons on the handle, so too can the incline.
+The speed can be adjusted either from the monitor or from the handle’s buttons, so too can the incline.

 I see a slight design flaw by having the buttons for speed, pulse, and incline built into the handles?

-	Yes, handlebar controls are great for ease of use, you don’t have reach up to the monitor in the middle of a workout.
-Accept the sunny SF-T7515 buttons take up the length of the handlebars, there’s no room to put your hands, and if you need the bars for support, you’ll end up pressing the buttons.
+Yes, handlebar controls are great for ease of use; you don’t have to reach up to the monitor in the middle of a workout.
+Accept the Sunny SF-T7515 buttons take up the length of the handlebars, there’s no room to put your hands, and if you need the bars for support, you’ll end up pressing the buttons.